-Updated pplication forms will be made available in Spring 2024 on the Undergraduate Policies, Procedures, and Resources section of the Department of Art and Art History web site.
+Updated pplication forms will be made available in Spring 2024 on the Undergraduate Policies, Procedures, and Resources section of the Department of Art and Art History website.

-Completed applications must be submitted to the Department of Art and Art History Office, Hanes Art Center 101, by 4:00 PM, Monday, April 11th, 2022.
+Completed applications must be submitted to the Department of Art and Art History Office, Hanes Art Center 101, by 4:00 PM, Date TBD.